Google’s plan for India, Facebook Copyright issues & Japan’s online stalking law: This Week In Digital

 Medium shifts to a new writing model

-Medium has been everyone’s favourite platform to share their voice.
-However, all is not well at Medium.
+The medium has been everyone’s favorite platform to share their voice.
+However, all is not well in Medium.
 The effort to focus monetization has backfired for the social publishing platform with the company laying off over one-third of its staff.
 The company is also closing its New York and Washington DC offices while retaining a majority of the product development and engineering teams.

 Addressing the change, Medium’s Founder said the reason for layoffs was to shift back to its original mission as a publishing platform.
 With 300% year-over-year growth of readers and published posts, the platform has become a destination for premium publisher content.

 In the same context, Medium’s monetization efforts appear to have the backseat.
 With the vast majority of articles, videos and other content on the internet, Medium is shifting its attention to lay down the framework for a new model, where writers and content creators will be rewarded based on the value they create for the reader.